RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 "any infringement of copyright . . . commenced before the effective date of its registration."

-In most cases, the writer doesn't learn about the infringement until the movie is about to be released.
+In most cases, the writer doesn't learn about the infringement until the infringing movie is about to be released.
 By then it is too late to register the screenplay and recover attorney's fees and statutory damages.

 In all likelihood, a lawyer will not take such a case,